alihuber/gvim_rails_setup/README.md

 gvim_rails_setup
 ================

 Just my settings for gvim/macvim.

+Plugin setup:
+`git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
+then in `.vimrc` comment out every plugin except the part that sets up vundle.
+Then run `:PluginInstall` to set up vundle itself, and after that uncomment all other plugins and run `:PluginInstall` again.

 Compile command-t plugin: